sunil8654/Task-Management-telus/README.md

 # Task Management
 Task Management Application built with React.
-Users can add, delete, complete, filter, search, and sort tasks with localStorage support and a responsive dark/light mode UI.
+Users can add, delete, complete, filter, search, and sort tasks with localStorage support and a responsive UI.

 **Task Management Application**